tinalabs/tinacms-contentful/guides/next-serverless-editing.md

 #### Deleting An Entry

-To create an entry, you can run `createEntry` on the `ContentfulClient` returned by `useContentful`:
+To create an entry, you can run `deleteEntry` on the `ContentfulClient` returned by `useContentful`:

 ```
 const DeleteEntryForm = ({ entryId }) => {